usawelcome/usawelcome.github.io/index.md

   * **Direct** means no layovers or connections either before or after Boston.
 If there is no direct flight from your departure city, you should buy a separate ticket from a city that has a direct flight to Boston.
+  * If you have a valid visa or LPR status, you may be subject to secondary processing but you should not be detained.
   * The Court’s ruling stopping the Executive Order will last until February 4, 2017.

 Contact info in Boston: